Samuel D. Jackson

 Samuel Dillon Jackson (May 28, 1895 – March 8, 1951) was an American attorney and politician from Indiana.
 He was the Attorney General of Indiana from 1940 to 1941, and briefly served as a United States Senator in 1944.

 Early life

 Jackson was born in Lafayette Township, Allen County, Indiana on May 28, 1895, the son of Reverend Isaiah H. Jackson and Minnie (Whitterberger) Jackson.
 He attended the public schools of Fort Wayne and graduated from the city's Central High School in 1914.
-He then attended Indiana Law School (now Indiana University Robert H. McKinney School of Law), from which he received his LL.B. degree in 1917.
+He then attended Indiana Law School (now Indiana University Robert H. McKinney School of Law), from which he received his Bachelor of Laws (LL.B.) degree in 1917.
 Later that year, Jackson was admitted to the bar.
 He delayed the commencement of a law practice in order to enter the military for World War I.

 World War I

 Jackson enlisted in the United States Army for World War I. He attended the officers' training camp held at Fort Benjamin Harrison and received his commission as a second lieutenant of Infantry in August 1917.
 He was subsequently assigned to legal duties in the office of the judge advocate at Camp Zachary Taylor, Kentucky.
 Jackson received promotion to first lieutenant and captain during the war, and was mustered out in April 1919.